 - If you prefer pumpkin pie spice, you can opt for that versus the varying spices I used in the recipe.

-- If you are looking to make this gluten free, use a 1:1 all purpose gluten free flour and gluten free oats.
-That should have you covered!
+- If you are looking to make this gluten free, use a 1:1 all purpose gluten free flour and gluten free quick oats.

 - Pumpkin Chip Banana Bread